DETAILED ACTION

 Regarding claim 1, Ejiri discloses a secondary battery charging and discharging system comprising:

-a tray (The battery block 1 further includes a pair of end plates 5 to hold the battery, paragraph [0026]) configured to accommodate a plurality of battery cells (A battery block according to the present invention that solves the problems includes a plurality of arranged battery cells; paragraph [0007]); an insulation pad (spacer pad 38, paragraph [0035])disposed in the tray, the insulation pad being disposable between the tray and an outermost battery cell among the plurality of battery cells so as to be contactable with one surface of the outermost battery cell (second spacers respectively disposed between the battery cells and each end plate and having a thermal insulating property for suppressing heat transmission between the battery cells and each end plate, paragraph [0007]),
+an insulation pad (spacer pad 38, paragraph [0035]) disposed in the tray, the insulation pad being disposable between the tray and an outermost battery cell among the plurality of battery cells so as to be contactable with one surface of the outermost battery cell (second spacers respectively disposed between the battery cells and each end plate and having a thermal insulating property for suppressing heat transmission between the battery cells and each end plate, paragraph [0007]);

 a cooler configured to cool the plurality of battery cells accommodated in the tray (a plurality of first spacers respectively disposed between the plurality of battery cells and having a space allowing a flow of cooling gas, paragraph [0007]).
-However, Ejiri is silent about heat sink pads disposed in the tray, the heat sink pads being arranged to separate adjacent battery cells of the plurality of battery cells.
+However, Ejiri is silent about heat sink pads disposed in the tray, the heat sink pads being arranged to separate adjacent battery cells of the plurality of battery cells and to allow heat to move between the adjacent battery cells to each other.

-It would have been obvious to one of the ordinary skills in the art, before the effective filing date of the claimed invention to modify Ejiri’s system to have the sink pads between the battery cells as taught by Lee, in order to improve thermal management by efficiently moving heat away, preventing dangerous hotspots, ensuring uniform cell temperatures for stable performance, extending battery life, and reducing stress that causes failures, all by filling air gaps for better conduction to a cooling system.
+It would have been obvious to one of the ordinary skills in the art, before the effective filing date of the claimed invention to modify Ejiri to have the heat sink pad arranged to separate the adjacent battery cells as taught by Phlegm, in order to improve thermal management by efficiently moving heat away, preventing dangerous hotspots, ensuring uniform cell temperatures for stable performance, extending battery life, and reducing stress that causes failures, all by filling air gaps for better conduction to a cooling system.

 Regarding claim 4, Ejiri further discloses wherein the insulation pad is configured to be in contact with 80% or more of an area of the one surface of the outermost battery cell (the insulator 3B cover more than 80% of the battery cell 2, fig. 7).